CaptainYukinoshitaHachiman/X-Plane-A380-PaintKit/README.md

 # X-Plane-A380-PaintKit
-Paint kit for A388 in X-Plane 10
+A simple paint kit for A388 in X-Plane.

 ## Usage
-### 1.Download "A380 PaintKit.psd" and open it with Photoshop
+1. Download "A380 PaintKit.psd" and open it with Photoshop.
-### 2.Edit it!
+2. Edit the PSD file as you wish.
-### 3.Save as "A380-1.png"(With hidden Night Group) and "A380-1-LIT.png"(with Night group)
+3. Save as "A380-1.png"(with Night Group hidden) and "A380-1-LIT.png"(with Night group)
-### 4.Replace the 2 files in the folder "A380-VC-XXXXX" (The model is made by Peter Hanger and it's not free).Backing up the file already exists before replacing is recommanded.
+4. Replace the corresponding files in the folder "A380-VC-XXXXX" (The aircraft is made by Peter Hanger and not free).
+Backing up the files already existing before replacing them is highly recommended.